its-rajesh/Neural-Network-Alternative-to-NMF/README.md

 # Neural-Network-Alternative-to-NMF

-An Autoencoder deep neural network model that works as an Non-Negative Matrix Factorization (NMF)
+An Autoencoder based deep neural network model that works as an Non-Negative Matrix Factorization (NMF)